pyinfra-dev/pyinfra/docs/api/operation.md

 ##### pyinfra.api.operation.operation

-Takes a simple module function and turn it into the internal operation representation consists of a list of commands + options (sudo, user, env)
+Takes a simple module function and turn it into the internal operation representation consists of a list of commands + options (sudo, user, env).

 ```py
 operation(